seanyap/f1-drivers/README.md

 Having to perform this repeatedly is not very fun, therefore, I used GitHub Actions to listen to push events on the development branch.
 When it receives an event, it will automatically attempt to merge/integrate it into main for deployment.

+## GitHub Actions Workflow

+The configuration YAML file for the workflow can be found in the .github/workflows folder

+You can also view the history of workflow ran by GitHub Actions in the "Actions" tab above